 - Click Add Widget > Custom Widget Builder.

-- To add a field to a widget, drag the field from the Fields panel on the left to the Y or X-axis on the right.
+- To add a field to a widget, drag the field from the Fields panel on the left to the Y-axis or X-axis on the right.
 The available fields are based on the fields returned by the search.

 - From the Chart Types panel on the right, click the widget type to use for the display.
 The widget is previewed in the main panel.
 You can experiment previewing which widget type is best for visualizing a particular data set.